timescale/docs/timescaledb/getting-started/query-data.md

 ### Select all stock data from the last four days

    To select all the stock data from the previous four days, use the [`WHERE`][clause-expressions] clause to filter the result using a relative time interval.
-We use an interval of four days below in case the
+This example uses an interval of four days, so data is displayed even if you run this on a weekend or a Monday.

    ```sql
    SELECT * FROM stocks_real_time srt